 The only downside: At some points, the growling hum of I-95 is heard in the distance.
 It’s worth living with, though, to kayak such a beautiful river.

 If you have your own kayak, the trail starts at Hosford Park, a boat ramp with picnic tables, lots of parking but no restroom facilities.
-To find it, exit I-95 at SR76, Kenner Highway, and take the first right on Cove Road and then an immediate right onto Gaines Avenue.
+To find it, exit I-95 at SR76, Kanner Highway, and take the second right on Cove Road and then an immediate right onto Gaines Avenue.
 If you want to rent a kayak South River Outfitters is nearby.

 From Hosford Park, you paddle upstream (south.)
 There is little current and it’s an easy paddle the whole way.
 The entire trip up and back is about seven miles.
 For the first 30 or 45 minutes, there are trailers and houses on the left, with undeveloped forest that is part of Halpatiokee Regional Park on the right.